 They provided a link to the details of the planning application on the Council's website.
 There were 14 documents in relation to the application.
-They included documents did not form part of webpage's text.
-Instead, they were separate documents, to which links were provided.
-The investigation showed that text on a page of the Council's website which contained details of planning application documents was not available in Welsh.
-This was a failure by the Council to comply with requirement (a) of the standard.
+They included 10 letters from the Council's Directorate of Place, one planning application notice and one email from a Council officer.